Heating at Hunters Gate

 What type of heating system do we have at Huntersgate?

-Your home has a 'District Air Source Heat Pump System', which supplies all the underfloor heating and some of the hot water for each flat.
+Your home has a 'Communal Air Source Heat Pump System' - this just means your air source heat pump system is shared - and the system supplies all the underfloor heating and some of the hot water for each flat.

 How does it work?

-Heat from the district system enters each flat via a HIU (Heat Interface Unit).
+Heat from the communal system enters each flat via a HIU (Heat Interface Unit).
 You can find this in the small cupboard inside your flat.

-If your heating only comes on in short bursts, your water will be much cooler because it needs to re-enter the main system loop.
-This drops the overall temperature.
-So, your heat pumps have to work harder and use more electricity to get the water back up to the right temperature.
+The communal system works best when the water circulating around it maintains a steady temperature.
+If you only have your heating programmed to come on in short bursts, the water in your flat’s heating pipes will be significantly cooler as it re-enters the communal system loop.
+This drops the overall temperature, meaning the heat pumps have to work harder and use more electricity to get the water back up to the right temperature.

-If you've set the heating and hot water to turn on at the same time, the system always prioritises hot water – and this means that you may feel like your heating isn’t working.
+If both the heating and hot water come on at the same time, the system will always prioritise the hot water – meaning that you may feel like your heating isn’t working.

 Need more detail on how to get the best out of your system?
 Read the attachments below.